NadaYehia/Generative-Bayesian-learning-of-hidden-targets/ReadMe.md

 ## 4. Surprise
 The surprise function detects changes in the environment, such as shifts in target locations.
 If the observed outcome is too surprising (i.e., it deviates significantly from the agent's expectations), the agent resets its prior belief to a uniform distribution.
 This allows the agent to adapt to unexpected changes in the environment.

-## 5. Bayes' Update for Action Parameters
+## 5. Belief in the candidate target locations and Bayesian update
 The posterior map represents the agent's belief about the candidate target locations given the history of executed trajectories, their outcomes (reward or no reward), and the agent's internal model for receiving a given outcome given the current executed trajectory and that the target can be at any location within the arena.

 1- This distribution represents the probability of any location within the arena in its polar form, its radial distance and angle relative to the home port, being the target location.